ExtendRealityLtd/VRTK/README.md

   * **collider:** The Collider of the game object the headset has collided with.
-  * **currentTransform:** The current Transform of the object that the Headset Collision Fade script is attatched to (Camera).
+  * **currentTransform:** The current Transform of the object that the Headset Collision Fade script is attached to (Camera).

 An example of the `VRTK_HeadsetCollisionFade` script can be viewed in the scene `Examples/011_Camera_HeadSetCollisionFading`.